RazerMS/SDK-RazerMS_Node_JS/README.md

 6. MOLPay Development or Production ID.
 7. MOLPay General API.

+For ease of use, a demo version has been uploaded along with a sample html file and all required node modules in a zip file.
-The packages can be easily installed on windows via npm install <packagename> or you can just refer here https://www.npmjs.com/
+If there is any trouble in using the uploaded package modules, the packages can be easily installed on windows via npm install <packagename> or you can just refer here https://www.npmjs.com/ .

 ### Installation
 1. Download the app.js file